-The Solvency II information requirements are primarily defined in:
+The Solvency II information requirements are primarily defined in: DPM and taxonomy is based on following materials:

-- The Final Report on the public consultation CP-14-052 ITS on regular supervisory reporting (Final Report), - the ITS on Special Purpose Vehicles (ITS),

-- the Guidelines on Financial Stability Reporting (Guidelines), - the Guidelines on Third Country Branches (Guidelines and annexes), - Unofficial reporting templates including ECB add-ons (ECB add-ons).
+- The implementing technical standards with regard to the templates for the submission of information to the supervisory authorities according to Directive 2009/138/EC ($\underline{\rm ITS}$) - The Final report on public consultation No. 16/004 on the proposal for amendments to Implementing Technical Standards on the templates for the submission of information to the supervisory authorities (PC), - The ITS on Special Purpose Vehicles (ITS), - The Guidelines on Financial Stability Reporting (Guidelines), - The Guidelines on Third Country Branches (Guidelines and annexes), - Unofficial reporting templates including ECB add-ons and Instructions for ECB add-ons (ECB add-ons).